> Macadamia Nut Oil: Better than Olive Oil?

 I’ve tried several brands of macadamia nut oil.

-There is some variation in taste but, wow, mac oil is flavorful, yet mild enough to go with many different foods.
+There is some variation in taste but mac oil, as it’s sometimes affectionately known, is flavourful yet mild enough to harmonize with many different foods.

 The price can be pretty reasonable, often much less than good quality extra virgin olive oil.